joshuastanley001/workspace/README.md

 # git status
 # git branch
 ```
-Next you should run `npm install` to install all 3rd party dependencies.  `npm install` reads the package.json in the project's root directory and downloads adn installs all packages mentioned in the 'dependencies' and 'devDependcies' sections.
-(Dependencies are packages needed for the code to run in production while Dev Dependencies are packages needed to compile, build, test, and deploy the code but are otherwise not needed for the code to run in production.)
+Next you should run `npm install` to install all 3rd party dependencies.  `npm install` reads the package.json in the project's root directory and downloads and installs all packages mentioned in the 'dependencies' and 'devDependcies' sections.
+(Dependencies are packages needed for the code to run in production while Dev Dependencies are packages needed to compile, build, test, and/or deploy the code but are otherwise not needed for the code to run in production.)
 ```
 # npm install
 ```
 Look at the console output.
 If you see any errors, you need to resolve them before proceeding.
-If all package depencies were installed successfully, you can do a test build.
+If all package dependencies were installed successfully, you can do a test build.
 ```
 # ng build --prod
 ```
+The `ng build --prod` compiles and then packages the production files and places them in the dist directory.
+The webapp is now ready to run.
+You can run `ng serve --prod` to run the webapp.
+(See section down below for more details.)
+For now, we will continue setting up the development environment.

 By default, your local git repo will be a clone of the master branch.
 However, you should not work on the master branch directly, so you need to create your own development branch to work off of.